Australians don’t know enough about getting insurance through super

 “We’re working with our super fund partners to continue to raise awareness but also to drive action.
 It’s all about clear, simple and practical solutions to help people take action, making their insurance inside super work for them now and into the future,” Stewart said.

 There are both benefits and drawbacks to having insurance inside your super as opposed to outside of it.
 If you're not sure which option is best for you, a financial adviser can help you make the right choice.
-If you're just interested in comparing life cover, you can use the engine below.
+If you're just interested in comparing life cover, you can use the comparison tool below.

 Compare your life insurance options online